Liberation Park logo Liberation Park Buddhist Community and Meditation Retreat Midwestern Dhamma

 Horses & Kitties

-As facilities grow on the land, new kitties have taken up residence: Flopsy in the shed, Vinny & Bunny in the barn.
+As facilities grow on the land, new kitties have taken up residence: Flopsy, Sylvie & Lenny in the house.
+Momma prefers the barn, where she has been joined by Coleman, Duey & Luey.

 Tara in April 2007Tara joined the family in March 2007 and moved to our pasture in May.
 Her colt Jera was born July 12th and his older sister Junebug joined us in October of the same year.
+Deacon arrived from Walla Walla in September 2011.
 They live around the barn.

-On Saturday January 12th 2008, Santikaro and Jo Marie were married at the heart of Liberation Park's valley.
+On Saturday January 12th 2008, Santikaro and Jo Marie were married at the heart of Kevala Retreat's valley.
 Leigh, Episcopal Priest from Sparta, officiated in the simple ceremony and plighting of troths.
 JoAnn Thomas and Doug Nopar, two old friends from the area, witnessed and took pictures.